BerBer-alt/CISC327_Group8/README.md

 Yucan Li:
 ```
-1. I worked on "YBranch4.0" branch.
+1. I worked on "YBranch5.0" branch.
-2. Input Partitioning, Input Boundary Testing and Output Partitioning
+2. Figuring out which the meaning of the Generic_SQLI.txt and continue creating expected testing output for the input file.
-3. Finding difficult when apply Output Partitioning becasue the output of the update product function is hard to partition.
+3. Finding difficult when make comparison to the input reulting output and expecting output.
-4. Finish all the testing method and make sure all the test can pass.
+4. Finish all the testing cases and make sure all the test can pass.
 ```

 Wenran Hou: